-The principle remains the same – radio waves are sent out ahead of the car, with objects in front bouncing those waves back towards it.
-The time taken for those “returns” to arrive back at the car then tells the computer how far away an object is, as well as its rate of approach.
-If a collision is deemed imminent, the car can take over the brakes and throttle to ensure separation is maintained - it's the technology that drives most active cruise control and autonomous emergency braking (AEB) systems.
+It's also the technology that drives most active cruise control and autonomous emergency braking (AEB) systems.
+The principle remains the same – a radar transceiver in the car's nose emits radio waves ahead of the car, with objects in front bouncing those waves back towards it.
+The time taken for those “returns” to arrive back at the car then tells the computer how far away an object is, as well as its rate of approach and general position relative to the car.
+If a collision is deemed imminent, the car can take over the brakes and throttle to ensure separation is maintained.

 Night vision – Nazi tech helps you avoid stuff in the dark

 High-end cars like the BMW 7 Series and Audi A8 have been available with forward-facing night vision cameras for a number of years now, allowing drivers to see hundreds of metres further ahead than the headlamps can reach, revealing potential obstacles and wildlife well in advance.